 Over time, this can cause additional injuries that may have been preventable.
 Care for shoulder pain will usually include some rehabilitation therapy treatments to build strength – as well as chiropractic adjustments to restore alignment.
 The shoulder joint and adjoining muscles, tendons, and ligaments must be brought back into cooperation with the rest of the body for proper healing.

 When the term ‘chiropractic’ comes to us in the same sentence as ‘car wreck’ the term ‘lawsuit’ is often included.
 Whether or not any lawyers have become a part of your experience, the choice will often depend on your needs for care.
-Once life-threatening injuries have been ruled out, then you can begin to decide between a chiropractor and physical therapist.
+Once life-threatening injuries have been ruled out, then you can begin to decide between a chiropractor and a physical therapist.

 As chiropractic care is slightly geared more toward healing the body as a unit, this may be preferable if multiple injuries have been incurred.
-Whiplash, back and neck pain, and headache pain sufferers may find great benefit in the comprehensive treatments plans that some facilities will offer.
+Whiplash, back and neck pain and headache pain sufferers may find great benefit in the comprehensive treatment plans that some facilities will offer.
 Chiropractic services will likely include rehabilitative therapies and will vary based on the severity and origin of a specific patient’s condition.

 If you suspect injury due to a car accident, it is best to get it checked out early.
 This will help with any insurance claims as well as a patient’s own long-term health.
 Seek a facility that is willing to cooperate with you and any insurance companies that may become involved.
-Check my insurance.

 If everyone always saw every matter the same, progress would soon slow in any field of study.
 As we have seen, physical therapy and chiropractic do have many overlapping pieces to their methods of care for patients.
 A growing sense of cooperation has begun to surface between the two fields of medicine.

-This is great a benefit to patients under both kinds of care.
+This is a great benefit to patients under both kinds of care.
 Variances between these two fields may help provide the public with a natural form of progression through a continued sense of learning and advancement in the world of medicine.
 Advanced medical technologies continue to open doors for the health of patients looking for combined care options.